 Search our directory

-The lovely Boathouse in Central Park is a wonderful place for an event if the weather cooperates.
+NEW YORK The lovely Boathouse in Central Park is a wonderful place for an event if the weather cooperates.
 Fortunately, after a few sprinkles just minutes before the American Foundation for AIDS Research's (Amfar) big Boathouse Rock benefit, the gods smiled down, and all the pretty young people who attended could go through the park without getting soaked.